ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 ### Enabling VM access to {{site.data.keyword.cloud_notm}} services by using the private network
 {: #vcd-ops-guide-enable-access}

 You can configure vApps and VMs running inside of the VDC to use the {{site.data.keyword.cloud_notm}} private network to access {{site.data.keyword.cloud_notm}} services.
 Accessing {{site.data.keyword.cloud_notm}} services through a private network can save on outbound public networking costs and can provide a higher degree of reliability and security.
-Virtual data centers route to the {{site.data.keyword.cloud_notm}} private network through a VDC service network that is configured as an available external network on the VDC edge.
+VDCs route to the {{site.data.keyword.cloud_notm}} private network through a VDC service network that is configured as an available external network on the VDC edge.

 The following services are available.